jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 ## Run Weaviate with a demo dataset

 There are many different ways how you can run Weaviate, from local development setups up to large scale Kubernetes environments or hosted and managed Weaviate clusters.
-For this quick start guide you can choose between;
+For this quick start guide you can choose between:

 - Using the Weaviate Cluster Service (WPC) where you can create a free cluster that contains the demo dataset.
 Or;
 - Using the Docker compose setup where you can run Weaviate on your local machine to which we will add the demo dataset.